Rajivkumawat3/rajivkumawat3/README.md

 ⚙️ I'm also exploring DevOps workflows — containerization, CI/CD, and cloud-native tools — to better understand how large systems operate in production.

-🚀 I'm actively seeking opportunities to contribute to innovative backend or platform engineering teams that focus on building reliable, scalable, and maintainable systems.
+🚀 Seeking to contribute to backend or DevOps teams solving real-world scalability and reliability challenges through clean architecture and efficient system design.

 ---

 <table>